INDIAN FOREST SERVICE

 Besides receiving an attractive steady income, IFoS officers also get exclusive access to many privileges and benefits from the government.

-Dearness Allowance – Allowances that cover the changing cost of living.
+Dearness Allowance – Covers changing cost of living

-Medical Allowance – Covers medical expenses for the officers and their families
+Medical Allowance – Medical expenses for officers & families

 UPSC IFoS Career Growth and Promotion